Darm94/myNesInputScrolling/README.md

 | `THROTTLE` / `THROTTLE_VALUE` | Number of frames to wait between moves.
 Higher = slower. | `#$00`, `#$03`, `#$05` |
 | `FRAME` | Frame flag set once per NMI (1 per video frame).
 Used for sync. | Auto-managed |

-These variables can be changed directly in the source to control how the screen scrolls.
+These variables can be changed directly in the source to control how much fast the screen scrolls.

 ---